SpindlesModding/LateJoin/README.md

+# PrivateLateJoin
+This is a slightly modified version of LateJoin to add support to beta version, reopens the lobby as private.

+## Possible Future Improvements
+- Support both private and public

 # LateJoin
 Have you ever played R.E.P.O. only to be faced with a friend who wants to join after you've started the lobby?
 Fret not!